 So what do you think?
 What lessons are you learning in your journey?

 Please give feedback or contact me at email@example.com or twitter @kimberlycolleen Thanks for reading!

 Over the course of my life, I have been stepping into my future.
 Over the past few weeks, I’ve felt the impact of a few courageous steps and I am not the same woman I was, when March started.
 As the month wraps up, I am being pushed into another opportunity for growth.
-In the past, I might have called it a road-block, detour, and/or challenge, but after this week, I am being reflective and looking at life as an opportunity to grow and sustain my purpose.
+In the past, I might have called it a challenge, but after this week, I am being reflective and looking at life as an opportunity to grow and sustain my purpose.